EslamElshahawi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute : gives permission to the file owner to execute files 6-multiple_permissions : giving execution permission to user and group and read only for others 7-everybody : gives execution permission to all
+5-execute : gives permission to the file owner to execute files 6-multiple_permissions : giving execution permission to user and group and read only for others 7-everybody : gives execution permission to all 8-James_Bond : give all permissions only to others